-My approach is integrative, which means I use a variety of counselling models to find a way of working which suits your needs.
+My approach is integrative, which means I use a variety of therapy models to find a way of working which suits your needs.
 For example, if you would like to work in a creative way beyond simply talking I can facilitate this and you can bring drawings, dreams, poetry and music to sessions if this is helpful to you.

 Training, qualifications & experience

 As a member of the BACP, the professional and regulatory body for counsellors, I work within their ethical framework and guidelines for good practice (please go to bacp.co.uk/ethical_framework for further details).
-I also adhere to the BABCP standards of conduct, performance and ethics.
+I also adhere to the BABCP and COSRT standards of conduct, performance and ethics.

 Accredited register membership